sgost/contentconcepts-data/services/plagiarism_editing.md

 parentType: "technical"
 seo:
   title: Plagiarism editing, Plagiarism rewriting, Plagiarism proofreading services in India
-  description: Similarity checker and plagiarism checker, removal services in India
+  description: We check for plagiarised content and edit or rewrite the manuscript based on similarity or plagiarism report.
   keywords:
     - Plagiarism editing
     - Plagiarism rewriting